Build Instructions

 allow other kernel users, that already use the kernel crypto API for its

-purposes, to use the algorithms of the leancrypto
+purposes, to use the algorithms of the leancrypto library without further

 changes.
 All algorithms adhere to the kernel crypto API standards and should